pulumi/pulumi-hugo/themes/default/content/blog/reducing-our-error-rate/index.md

 Pulumi aspires to be the most reliable infrastructure that our customers interact with, and the benefits towards that end are reason enough for us.
 But this process is by no means free, and there is always an opportunity cost.

-We noticed a powerful second-order effect emerge over time.
+However, we noticed a powerful second-order effect emerge over time.
 The team began obsessing over the user experience.
 Following this process builds a visceral understanding of how your system behaves.
 You know when a new feature has a bug before the first support tickets get opened.
 You know which customer workloads will require scaling investments in the next 90 days.
 You know what features see heavy usage and which ones customers ignore.
 You’re forced to confront every wart in your application.
 Slowly, your team builds a better understanding of your customers and this trickles down into every aspect of product development.
 You begin to hold yourselves to higher standards.

 A friend and engineer at a large-cap software company read a draft of this post and told me:

- > “I can’t imagine this process being set on any of the systems I work on at *REDACTED*.
+ > “I can’t imagine this process being set on any of the systems I work on at [redacted].
 They are so prone to 500s and everybody shrugs their shoulders as if it is just commonplace.”

 Apathy in place of customer obsession is not an option if you are a startup that wants to disrupt anything.